jsacco1/utils/bash_commands.md

   SCRIPT_NAME.sh`

 ### Command on batch/multiple files
-  Pipe input individually via xargs
+  Pipe input individually via xargs.
+Syntax:

   `find <FILE> | xargs [command] [-flags]`

-  Convert reverse complement of index2 (I2) FASTQ files in a directory; add a prefix to their output FASTQ files.
+  ### Convert reverse complement of index2 (I2) FASTQ files in a directory.
+  Add a prefix to their output FASTQ files.
   (in a .sh script)

   `#!/bin/bash \